+Why simplify the wp-admin?
 As a WordPress designer, you usually have to tackle many challenges along your way through a given project.
-But quite unfortunately, more often than not, those challenges don’t go away once you deliver the site to your client.
+But quite unfortunately, more often than not, those challenges don’t go away once you’ve made the WordPress website and delivered it to your client.

 The thing is that clients are not always WordPress savvy, especially if it’s the first time they’ve become a website owner.